feelpp/feelpp/QuickReference/forms.md

 We suppose in this section that you know how to define your mesh (see \ref Mesh) and your function spaces (see \ref Spaces).
 You may need integration tools too (see \ref Integrals).

-There are \feel tools you need to create linear and bilinear forms in order to solve variational formulation.
+There are Feel++ tools you need to create linear and bilinear forms in order to solve variational formulation.

 Notations:
 * \c u: element from your trial function space (unknown function)